kethakav/rainmeter-editor-releases/README.md

 Welcome to the Rainmeter Editor!
 This application allows you to create Rainmeter skins with ease.

+## Repository Overview

+Since Rainmeter Editor is not fully open-source, this repository serves as a place for:
+- Bug reports
+- Feature requests
+- General discussions
+- Instructions and tutorials

+## Early Version Notice

+This is still an early version of Rainmeter Editor, and more features will be added in the future.
+Stay tuned for updates!

 ## Download and Install

 To get the latest version of Rainmeter Editor, please visit our [GitHub Releases](https://github.com/kethakav/rainmeter-editor-releases/releases) page and download the Windows setup file.